besure94/pig-latin/README.md

 Code: pigLatin("quick");
 Expected Output: "ickquay";

-Test: "It will add 'way' to the end of every word in a sentence that begins with a vowel."
+Test: "It will add 'way' to the end of every word in a string that begins with a vowel."
 Code: pigLatin("away energy igloo over under");
 Expected Output: "awayway energyway iglooway overway underway";

-Test: "It will add 'ay' to the end of every word in a sentence that begins with one or more consecutive consonants."
+Test: "It will add 'ay' to the end of every word in a string that begins with one or more consecutive consonants."
 Code: pigLatin("code dog jacket hello kerosene mother");
 Expected Output: "odecay ogday acketjay ellohay erosenekay othermay";

-Test: "It will add the consonants 'q' and 'u' to the end of every word in a sentence that begins with 'qu'."
+Test: "It will add the consonants 'q' and 'u' to the end of every word in a string that begins with 'qu'."
 Code: pigLatin("quickly quadrant quilt quiz quake quite");
 Expected Output: "icklyquay adrantquay iltquay izquay akequay itequay";